dotmaster/NodeBase/README.md

 ## Why?

 a) Cause I find it a cool idea, to have a base class, which solves all the recurring tasks a class must handle in day to day business.
+Meaning essentially

+- logging and logLevels and stackTrace context extraction
+- options and defaults handling
+- event emitting
+- autoId's and uuid's
+- Cache and lookup Objects in a global collection
+- a merge function, which emits warnings if you overwrite existing properties.
+Useful, when you make heavy use of mixins

 b) In nearly all node projects classes inherit often from the EventEmitter Object.
 However this is not enough base functionality.
 You can use this class everywhere you would use EventEmitter and get fancy logging, options and defaults for free!